GregBaugues/devrel.ai/docs/index.md

 This is an ongoing project by [Greg Baugues](about).
 The questions and thoughts here were cultivated through conversations with many friends, especially: Ricky Robinett, Andrew Baker, Matt Makai.

-If you have thoughts on any of these, drop me an email at greg@baugues.com.
+If you want to chat about this stuff, drop me an email at greg@baugues.com.